Elbow Bursitis Pictures

 Elbow pads: Elbow pads are a useful way to support and cushion the elbow

-Serrapeptase: I found that by taking Serrapeptase (250,00 IU x 4 per day) helped the swelling to reduce.
+Serrapeptase: I found that by taking Serrapeptase (250,00 IU x 4 per day) helped the swelling to reduce, the pain decreased and I felt well again.

 If you are not seeing results within 3-6 weeks you will have to visit your doctor, fluid may need to be removed from the bursa and a corticosteroid injection may be used directly into the bursa.